-- 1. Set the dishwasher controls to the start of the Rinse cycle and run briefly until antifreeze can be seen inside the dishwasher. - 2.
+- 1. Flush antifreeze from the waterlines (if antifreeze fill winterization procedure was performed). - 2.
+Set the Dishwasher controls to the start of the Rinse cycle and run briefly until antifreeze can be seen inside the dishwasher. - 3.
 Set the controls to the end of the Rinse cycle and allow the machine to run through the complete cycle to clean out any remaining antifreeze.